HesselM/rpicross_notes/README.md

 - Different ROS configurations.
 - and more!

 To use this guide, experience with VirtualBox, C, Python and the terminal/nano are assumed.
-You also need a Raspberry Pi and SD-card reader (as we'll initially configure the Pi via de SDCard, connected to the VirtualBox).
+You also need a Raspberry Pi and SDCard-reader (as we'll initially configure the Pi via the SDCard, connected to the VirtualBox).

 # How to Read?